elijah1210/ManulifeDemo/README.md

 - Host it on Heroku or Azure (It should be on heroku).
 - Evaluate for sql injection.
 - Table should take up the remaining height and not overflow.
 - Resolve CORS issue.
-Some default to https, therefore openrates api call should be https as well.
+Browser may default to https, therefore openrates api call should be https as well.
 - Additionally, https requires CORS.